 It seems like a small point.
 But outside of work, you’ve got to live in the space where you are now working, and taking the time to properly unwind at the end of the week helps it feel like it’s still your home.

 That was our overview of work from home roles available to musicians.
 Working from home offers incredible flexibility to musicians.
 Aside from the time benefits, you also make huge savings on the cost of travelling to work.
 Additionally, you can literally work for clients anywhere in the world (you never have to search for “work from home jobs near me” – the world is your oyster!).
 So, the opportunities are very broad.

 It can, of course, be difficult.
 Especially as most jobs for musicians that involve working from home also involve some level of networking and marketing in order to find new clients to work for or audiences to consume your services.
 However, that can also be part of the fun, and websites such as Fiverr and SkillShare go a long way in making that as easy as possible.

 Once you hit a rhythm with the different tools and platforms available, working from home can allow you to have a varied and interesting work pattern that incorporates lots of different areas of music.

 We hope that you enjoyed this article!
 Be sure to share it across your socials and tag us @musicgateway, we love interacting with you all!
 Also, whilst you’re here, why not check out some more of our articles such as Zoom Alternatives: What Are The Best Video Apps For Musicians? and How To Have A Successful Band Rehearsal which features some super useful tips on rehearsing from home!

-If you have songs that you want to share with the world – we want to help boost your career and get them noticed, including promoting your music and improving your streaming presence!
+If you have songs that you want to share with the world – we want to help boost your career and get them noticed, including marketing, promoting your music and improving your streaming presence!
 You can also find global projects and collaborate with other musicians, songwriters producers from the comfort of your own home!